 While being employed as a trainee, you will need to have a basic understanding of your employment conditions and your entitlements which include:

 - As a trainee, you are entitled to be released from work without loss of employment and with continued payment of your wages to attend any training and assessment specified in, or associated with, the training contract.
-It is to be regarded as time worked for your employer for the purposes of calculating your wages and determining your employment conditions.
+It is to be regarded as time worked for your employer to calculate your wages and determine your employment conditions.

 - While working as a trainee you must be provided with “hands-on” work and supervised training at work to acquire the knowledge and skills you need to complete the traineeship.